shaysingh818/DTunes/documentation/youtubedl/youtubedl.md

-# MP3 Dataset Generation
+# MP3 Dataset Generation Library
 DTunes requires a large dataset of mp3 files for testing the portsf sound processing library.
 This feature is responsible for downloading mp3 files from youtube using the "youtubedl" library.
 The feature will have options for multi-threading, grouping and saving files to the database.
 Once we start to make use of the portsf library, we'll need to convert the mp3 files to "wav" or "aiff" samples.
 For now, mp3 is the temporary format for all the sound files.
+We'll be creating a library that is responsible for grabbing mp3 files from youtube and storing it in our database.
+As the project continues to grow we can find other sources for audio files.

 1. We'll need to create a function that calls a script for downloading a youtube url with a provided url.
 The provided url is a command line argument passed to the script.
 The C code base will call that script using the ```system()``` function call provided by the standard library.